SHAliakbari/PersonalAccounting/readme.md

 # PersonalAccounting

+*Personal expense tracker with detailed transaction management and powerful receipt management, including item-level sharing for accurate expense tracking and financial overview.*

 PersonalAccounting is a C# Blazor web application built with .NET 8 and SQLite, designed to provide comprehensive tracking of personal finances, especially in scenarios involving multiple parties and complex transactions.
 Unlike traditional accounting systems that focus on two-sided transactions, PersonalAccounting utilizes a three-sided model, incorporating an "exchange" or intermediary, to provide a more granular view of your financial activities.

 ## Key Features

 *   **Three-Sided Transaction Model:** Track transactions involving a sender, an exchange (or intermediary), and a receiver.
 This allows for detailed tracking of money flow through complex scenarios.
 *   **Multi-Currency Support:** Handle transactions involving different currencies for the source and destination, with accurate conversion tracking.
+*   **Receipt Management:**
+    *   Capture and store digital receipts.
+    *   **Item-Level Sharing:** Share individual items from a receipt with others, simplifying expense splitting and reimbursements.
+    *   Track who paid for the receipt.
 *   **Fee Management:** Account for transaction fees, which can be deducted from either the source or destination currency.
 *   **Detailed Audit Trails:** Maintain a complete history of all transactions, providing a clear and auditable record for tax purposes, dispute resolution, or personal record-keeping.
 *   **User Management:** Each party involved in a transaction can have a dedicated user account, allowing them to log in and view their specific transaction history.